 - Don’t scan printed pictures.

 The MyTravelGov tool will then crop the photo to the appropriate size (if necessary), perform an initial quality check (to see if said photo complies with all requirements), and either “accept” or “reject” the photo.
-If the photo gets rejected, an error code will be generated.
+If the image gets rejected, an error code will be generated.

 Note that the US passport photo checker isn’t always accurate.
-Even if you get an error code but you’re sure your photo is compliant, don’t worry.
+Even if you get an error code but are sure your photo is compliant, don’t worry.
 A passport agent processing your application will verify the image manually.

 Pro tip: The most common rejection reasons for digital passport pictures are the file format, size, and quality.